Catire Bello: 1992 Clásico del Caribe

 Following his victory in the triple crown, he would race 3 times against elder horses in preparation for the biggest race of his career the Clásico del Caribe.
-He first would win the Premio Cria Nacional before managing a grand slam when he ran in the biggest race in Venezuela the Clasico Copa de Oro.
+He first would win the Premio Cria Nacional and then the Clasico Copa de Oro one of Venezuela's biggest races.
 The race started as he got a 1 length advantage in the backstretch and in the far turn opened up.
 However late game he tired slightly having his lead receding until the wire when he won by just under a length.
-He would win by a more confident margin in the Gran Premio Unicria before losing his final prep the Clasico Simon Bolivar.
+He would win by a more confident margin in the Gran Premio Unicria before losing his final prep in the Clasico Simon Bolivar.

 Even with the loss in the final prep, he was favored for the Clásico del Caribe.
 At the start, things didn't go his way as he would not manage to take the lead and instead had to move his way up into second place right behind the Panama bred triple crown winner Leonardo.
 Throughout the entire race, Catire Bello played the role of second-best with Leonardo leading around every turn.
-Despite giving it all he had Leonardo was too much and Catire Bello remained stationary in second place until the wire as Leonard won the race by 1 length.
+Despite giving it all he had Leonardo was too much and Catire Bello remained stationary in second place until the wire as Leonardo won the race by 1 length.
 Even with 2 losses to end the year Catire Bello was still good enough to earn the award for Venezuelan Horse Of The Year, Champion 3-year-old horse, and Champion Sprinter.